-V. DISCUSSIONS
+IV.
+DISCUSSIONS

-In this paper, we presented a framework for precise 3D head pose estimation by seeking effective submanifold embedding with the guidance of both pose and subject identity information.
-First the submanifolds of different subjects are simplexized such that they can be synchronized according to the pose labels propagated within the simplexes.
-Then submanifold embedding is derived by aligning the pose distribution within different submanifolds, and finally the pose label of a new datum is predicted as the propagated pose of the nearest point within the simplex constructed using its nearest neighbors in the derived low-dimensional feature space.
-The effectiveness of the proposed algorithm was validated by the experiments on the latest 3D head pose estimation database, CHIL data for CLEAR07 evaluation, and its extended application for age estimation on the popular FG-NET aging database.
-Our future work in this direction is to develop dually supervised manifold embedding algorithms which can benefit both subject identification and the estimation of pose or age information simultaneously.
+In this paper, we presented a framework for precise 3-D head pose estimation by seeking effective submanifold embedding with the guidance of both pose and subject identity information.
+First, the submanifolds of different subjects are simplexized such that they can be synchronized according to the pose labels propagated within the simplexes.
+Then, submanifold embedding is derived by aligning the pose distribution within different submanifolds, and finally the pose label of a new datum is predicted as the propagated pose of the nearest point within the simplex constructed using its nearest neighbors in the derived low-dimensional feature space.
+The effectiveness of the proposed algorithm was validated by the experiments on the latest 3-D head pose estimation database, CHIL data for CLEAR07 evaluation, and its extended application for age estimation on the popular FG-NET aging database.
+One future research direction on this work is to develop dually supervised manifold embedding algorithms which can benefit both subject identification and the estimation of pose or age information simultaneously; and another direction is to extend this method for pose-independent face recognition, which is a dual problem of person-independent pose estimation discussed in this paper.
+Also, there often exists uncertainty/noise in the obtained pose label, so we are planning to study the regression problem with uncertain labels in our future work.